web analytics

 What Do The Officials Wear In Badminton?

 Linesmen or service judges are not in the limelight for the sport.
-Thus they are allowed to wear less formal attire.
-However, they still need to put a decent uniform on for a competition to be presentable.
+Thus, they are allowed to wear less formal attire.
+However, they still need to put on a decent uniform for a competition to be presentable.

 Now, it is prevalent for officials to wear sponsored badminton uniforms.